muffinlime/photomath-lite/README.md

 * implement a more efficient solving algorithm
 * run it on a faster server, but that is obvious (originally wanted to try out Google Cloud but they wouldn't accept any of my CC's)

-Other things that could be improved:
+Other things that should be improved:
 * better preprocessing steps that would allow the software to work on a wider range of photos
 * a model trained on a more relevant dataset